Thursday, November 21, 2024

 The less glamorous but critical part of supporting Team USA is making sure that food and drink are always available to the athletes.
 Pictured are the three dietitians supporting USA Swimming and USA Track and Field.

-Communication among staff members such as sports medicine personnel, sports psychologists, chefs at dining services, and other dietitians is key.
+Staff members including the dietitians, sports medicine personnel, sports psychologists, and chefs at dining services communicate regularly.
 “We’re always checking in with everyone to make sure we are communicating,” said White.
 She works with two other dietitians to support USA Swimming and USATF.
 Much of the team’s work involves logistics that can include anything from transporting snacks and drinks to shopping and restocking to making sure that recovery snacks and fluids are where the athletes need them.
 “We do a lot of random things that people wouldn’t expect,” said White.
 “We load and unload pallets of food and snacks and recovery items. … It is 24/7, we are always on call.”

 Ever since the dietitians arrived in Paris, they have been up early every morning to plan for the varied practice (and now, competition) times and locations of the athletes.
 The staff members plan for transporting recovery snacks and other nutritional items so that they are available for the athletes.
 Paying attention to schedules and competition locations is key.
 The afternoon is often spent restocking and once again moving food and drinks from one venue to another to be in place for the afternoon and evening practice sessions.
 Then, late in the evening, the staff members begin their logistics planning for the next day.